denizyuret/dlib/README.md

 	}

 So I decided C needs better iteration constructs.
-The first one, `forline(l, f)` is an iteration construct which executes the statements in its body with the undeclared variable `l` set to each line in file `f`.
+The first one, `forline(l, f)`, is an iteration construct which executes the statements in its body with the undeclared variable `l` set to each line in file `f`.
 If `f==NULL` stdin is read, if `f` starts with `<` as in `f=="< cmd args"` the `cmd` is run with `args` and its stdout is read, otherwise a regular file with path `f` is read.
-If pipes are available, gz, xz, bz2 compressed files are automatically handled.
+If pipes are available, gz, xz, and bz2 compressed files are automatically handled.
+All the file/pipe opening and closing, allocating and freeing of string buffers etc. are taken care of behind the scenes.
 The following example prints the length of each line in `"file.txt"`:

 	forline (str, "file.txt") {
 	  printf("%d\n", strlen(str));
 	}
-The second one, `fortok(t, s)` is an iteration construct which executes the statements in its body with the undeclared variable t set to each whitespace separated token in string s.
-It modifies and tokenizes s the same way strtok does, but unlike strtok it is reentry safe (i.e. multiple nested fortok loops are ok).  fortok3 takes an additional argument d to specify delimiter characters.
+The second one, `fortok(t, s)`, is an iteration construct which executes the statements in its body with the undeclared variable `t` set to each whitespace separated token in string `s`.
+It modifies and tokenizes `s` the same way `strtok` does, but unlike `strtok` it is reentry safe (i.e. multiple nested `fortok` loops are ok).
+`fortok3(t, s, d)` takes an additional argument `d` to specify delimiter characters.
 Example:

 	char *str = strdup("  To be    or not");
 	fortok (tok, str) {